SolomonJesurathinam/FIFA-World-Cup-22-Predictions/README.md

 # FIFA WORLD CUP 2022 PREDICTIONS

-This is a ML Model to predict the upcoming FIFA WORLD CUP 2022 PREDICTIONS.
+This is a ML Model to predict the upcoming FIFA WORLD CUP 2022.

 This model has an accuracy around 75% in Knockout stages.